 Historically partly isolated, the Atlantic Forest has evolved into a complex biome with many endemic species, comprising around 70% of the tree species, 85% of the primates, and 39% of the mammals.

-The region, which has a large number of rare and endemic species, is exceptionally varied.
-From mountains covered by dense forests, down to wetlands, coastal islands with isolated mountains and dunes, the area comprises a rich natural environment of great scenic beauty.
+The region is exceptionally varied.
+From mountains covered by dense forests with numerous waterfalls and an abundance of orchids and bromeliads to wetlands, coastal islands and estuaries with isolated mountains and dunes, the area comprises a rich natural environment of great scenic beauty.

-The property is rich in primates, some of which are highly endangered, such as the woolly spider monkey (Brachyteles arachnoides), the largest primate in the Americas, and the little "black-faced lion" monkey (Leontopithecus caissara), recorded only in 1990 and endemic to the region.
+The property is rich in primates, some of which are highly endangered, such as the woolly spider monkey (Brachyteles arachnoides), the largest primate in the Americas, and the little "black-faced lion" monkey (Leontopithecus caissara), recorded as recently as 1990 and endemic to the region.

-The avifauna is very diverse with 350 species recorded, including the blue-cheeked Amazon (Amazona brasiliensis), classified vulnerable.
+The avifauna is very diverse, with 350 species recorded, including the blue-cheeked Amazon (Amazona brasiliensis), which is classified as vulnerable.
 The scarlet ibis (Eudocimus ruber), a large bird with bright red plumage, is a local symbol.